 NHAs are an increasingly important asset to senior healthcare.
 With a diverse range of leadership, financial and clinical responsibilities, they have the potential to bring massive improvements to standards of living for an aging population.
 Fortunately, aspiring NHAs may be one step closer to implementing these kinds of across-the-board responsibilities without sacrificing their current healthcare roles.

-An online health care administration master’s degree from Utica College gives busy health care professionals the multidimensional education needed to become an effective nursing home administrator.
-By understanding management practices, crafting leadership roles and learning how to foster resident-centric care, Utica College graduates are poised to help the nation’s oldest generations.
+An online health care administration master’s degree from Utica University gives busy health care professionals the multidimensional education needed to become an effective nursing home administrator.
+By understanding management practices, crafting leadership roles and learning how to foster resident-centric care, Utica University graduates are poised to help the nation’s oldest generations.